CERT-Polska/n6/docs/src/install_and_conf/docker.md

     content: "$ ";
   }
 </style>

 # Docker-Based Installation

-## Opening remarks

-This short guide describes how to run, for testing and exploration, the latest version of *n6* -- using the _Docker_ and _docker compose_ tools.
+This short guide describes how to run, for testing and exploration, the latest version of *n6* -- using the _Docker_ and _Docker Compose_ tools.

-The goal of this guide is to give you an example of how you can run *n6* in the easiest possible way, so that you can learn -- by monitoring and experimenting -- how the *n6* system works and how you can interact with it.
-Keep in mind that this guide was designed for Linux-based systems.
+The goal of this guide is to give you an example of how to easily run the *n6* system, so that you can learn -- by experimenting with the stuff -- what the basic building blocks of *n6* are and how they interact with each other and with the outside world.
-Even with usage of _Docker_ and _docker compose_, we cannot guarantee that it will work on other systems (such as Windows or Mac OS).

 !!! warning "Disclaimer: what these materials _are_ and what they are _not_"